 Since the predicted winds could not provide sufficient airspeed to reach the airspace, a catapult from 1200 to 1600 pounds, established on September 4, 1904, created the required speed of 28 mph.

-Thanks to Ranger Heating and Cooling for sponsoring this post!
+Thanks to this BBQ Grill Cleaning Company for sponsoring this post!